Study with us - undergraduate

 Our graduates include the Scottish novelist Andrew O’Hagan and former head of the Scottish Arts Council James Boyle.

-Postgraduates in English Studies will be supervised by researchers with international reputations in a range of fields, from Renaissance studies to literary linguistics, diverse national literatures encompassing Scotland and Canada, as well as areas such as war studies and digital humanities.
+Postgraduates in English Studies will be supervised by researchers with international reputations in a range of fields, from Renaissance studies to literary linguistics and Scottish literature and culture, as well as areas such as gender, queer, race and postcolonial studies.

 Academic staff have worked with colleagues in other faculties and at universities in the UK and abroad, have published with leading presses and journals and undertaken major roles with funding bodies and policy-making organisations.